nbearson/AAPP-install-notes/AAPP_install.md

 * Copy 7.3/AAPP_update_7_3.tgz into AAPP_7, extract in place.

+* Copy 7.4/AAPP_update_7_4.tgz into AAPP_7, extract in place.

-* Do the same with any further updates, 7.4 is on the horizon.
+* Noticing a pattern?
+Likely do the same with any further updates...

 * Run `make install`